CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

      });
 ```

-You may not be familiar with the `.withExtraArgument()` method for `redux-thunk`.
+We didn't use the `.withExtraArgument()` method for `redux-thunk` earlier.
 It allows you to pass an additional argument at setup time that will be available to all thunk functions.
 This allows us to inject our API.
 We could also use Jest's module mocking to do this, but this makes the dependency a bit more explicit.

 Now that our store is set, we can dispatch the `loadRestaurants` action, then check the state of the store afterward: